LunaWolfStudios/ScriptableSheetsDocs/DOCUMENTATION.md

 - **JsonDotNet Converters**: JsonDotNet converters do not apply, such as `JsonConverter(typeof(StringEnumConverter))`.
 For String to Enum conversion, enable the "Use String Enums" setting.
 - **Multiline Strings**: The recommended best practice for multiline strings would be to encode/decode them manually using `\n` or `<br>`.
 If that is not possible your next option is to ensure Smart Paste is enabled and Row Delimiter is not set to a newline, carriage return, or any other string that is used in your content.
 You can then use Paste Pad to edit multiline content and paste it back into the cell.
 You could even split your multiline strings with the unique Row Delimiter to bulk import content across cells that each contain multilines.
 - **Numeric Fields**: `uint` and `ulong` numeric fields are only supported on Unity versions 2022.1 and later.
 - **Session Persistence**: The state of each Scriptable Sheets window has several values that are preserved, including selectable asset types, selected asset type, selected Object type, pinned Object types, and other fields.
-The state will be forgotten when you close the window.
-If you exit Unity, it will attempt to preserve the states of each window.
+If you exit Unity or close a window, it will attempt to preserve the states of each window.
 The saved session will try to persist when the assembly recompiles, but cannot handle every possible change given the reflective nature of the tool.
 Especially if you added/removed a type, it might reset the window or swap an index within the UI.
 - **Settings Persistence**: Settings between sessions are not persisted in Unity versions prior to 2020.1.
 For this reason, we recommend Unity 2020.3 and up.
 - **Use String Enums**: Use String Enums does not apply to flagged enums unless it's a single value and you prefix the name with 'Enum:'.